 If you are buying a flat or, in some cases a house, it could be leasehold.
-This means extra work for your solicitor.
+This means extra legal work for your conveyancing solicitor.
 Here’s what to expect in terms of the leasehold conveyancing process, how long it takes to buy a leasehold property and leasehold conveyancing fees.

-Here we’ll look at the legal process for buying a leasehold property.
+Here we look at the legal or conveyancing process for buying a leasehold property.
 You can find out more about buying a freehold property with our guide to the legal side of buying a home.

 What is leasehold conveyancing?